Mass Transit: Network Implementation for 1.25 Million People

 • Will Bus priority intersections create more traffic jam?

-by Alexis, almost 2 years ago
+by Alexis, over 2 years ago

 I am living in the new-built southwest community where the road is already packed by cars and people because of rapid increased new population.
 Will the bus priority intersections created more traffic jam on the road?
 Will city build new road for bus priority intersections, or using existing busy/jam road?